Nikis14/PretrainedLLM4SeqRecSys/README.md

-# The Fellowship of the RecSys and Language Models: Embedding LLM-Driven User Profiles into Sequential Recommendation
+# Pre-trained LLMs Meet Sequential Recommenders: Efficient User-Centric Knowledge Distillation

-This repository contains code for the paper ["The Fellowship of the RecSys and Language Models: Embedding LLM-Driven User Profiles into Sequential Recommendation"]()
+This repository contains code for the paper ["Pre-trained LLMs Meet Sequential Recommenders: Efficient User-Centric Knowledge Distillation"]()

 ## Abstract

-Production-scale recommender systems face critical software engineering challenges when integrating Large Language Models (LLMs): existing approaches create unacceptable latency bottlenecks, require complex maintenance pipelines, and fail to meet the reliability standards of automated software systems serving millions of users.
-We present a novel knowledge distillation method that addresses these software engineering limitations by transferring user-centric knowledge from pre-trained LLMs into sequential recommender systems without requiring inference-time LLM computation.
-Our approach generates rich user profiles using LLMs during training, then teaches sequential models to reconstruct these profiles through an auxiliary loss, effectively embedding semantic understanding into model parameters.
-This design preserves the engineering properties essential for production deployment: fast inference (60× speedup), minimal architectural complexity, and autonomous operation without runtime dependencies on expensive LLM services.
-Extensive evaluation across four diverse datasets demonstrates substantial improvements in recommendation quality (up to 23.53\% in Recall@10) while maintaining computational efficiency comparable to traditional ID-based models.
-Notably, our method shows remarkable effectiveness for cold-start scenarios—a critical failure mode in production systems—achieving up to 72\% improvement for items with limited training data.
-The method represents a significant contribution to AI-enhanced software engineering, demonstrating how to practically integrate advanced AI capabilities into performance-critical systems while maintaining system efficiency.
+Sequential recommender systems have achieved significant success in modeling temporal user behavior, but remain limited in capturing rich user semantics beyond basic interaction patterns.
+Large Language Models (LLMs) present opportunities to enhance user understanding with their reasoning capabilities, yet existing integration approaches create prohibitive inference costs in real time.
+To address these limitations, we present a novel knowledge distillation method that transfers user-centric knowledge from pre-trained LLMs into sequential recommenders without requiring LLM inference at serving time.
+Our approach generates rich user profiles using LLM, then teaches sequential models to reconstruct these profiles through an auxiliary loss, effectively embedding semantic reasoning into model parameters.
+This design maintains the inference efficiency of traditional sequential models while requiring neither architectural modifications nor LLM fine-tuning.
+Extensive evaluation across four diverse datasets demonstrates substantial improvements in recommendation quality.
+Notably, our method achives up to 72% improvement in cold-start scenario for items — addressing a critical challenge in recommender systems.
+This work demonstrates a practical pathway for efficient incorporation of pre-trained LLM capabilities into recommender systems.

 ## Method Overview